romanhaluska/test-git/themes/README.txt

 WHAT TO PLACE IN THIS DIRECTORY?
 --------------------------------

-Placing downloaded and custom themes in this directory separates downloaded and custom themes from Drupal core's themes.
+POKUS Placing downloaded and custom themes in this directory separates downloaded and custom themes from Drupal core's themes.
 This allows Drupal core to be updated without overwriting these files.